Jim Eisenhower: Political career

-In 2014, James served on the finance committee for Pennsylvania Governor Candidate Tom Wolf, who was elected and took office in 2015.

 In May 2011, he was named to the Board of Directors for Congreso, a Philadelphia-based and nationally recognized multi-service organization.
 Congreso's goal is to alleviate poverty and promote economic self-sufficiency to ensure that our most vulnerable populations have the educational credentials and workforce skills to compete in a global economy.

 In 2008, James was surrogate speaker and primary Election Day counsel for Hillary Clinton.
 Later that year, he served as general election federal court counsel for Barack Obama.

 From 2007 through 2011 he served as the chair of the Pennsylvania Intergovernmental Cooperation Authority (PICA), the state authority that oversees the finances of the city of Philadelphia.

 James was the Democratic nominee for the 2000 Pennsylvania Attorney General election and the 2004 Pennsylvania Attorney General election.
 He won the Democratic primary twice against John Morganelli (2000, 2004) and David Barasch (2004).
 He narrowly lost the 2004 general election to future Pennsylvania Governor Tom Corbett.

 In 2003, he was named to the "Power 75" list of politically influential people in Pennsylvania by the Pennsylvania Report.

 Public service

 James served on the White House staff at the National Security Council during the presidency of Bill Clinton.
 He authored PDD 42, the presidential decision directive on international crime and the executive order that seized the assets of the Colombian Cali Cartel.
+He also served as the White House representative on the US delegation to the P-8 Ministerial meeting in Paris, France on international terrorism.